 Shared Ownership is a method of buying a high-quality home in (affordable) stages.
-Purchasers are able to buy as much of the property as they can afford, often ranging from 25%-75% initially, paying a low rent cost on the remaining unpurchased ‘share’ of the home.
+Purchasers are able to buy as much of the property as they can afford, often ranging from 25%-75% initially, paying a subsidised rent on the remaining unpurchased ‘share’ of the home.
 In addition, your mortgage deposit is based on the share you buy (not the full market value), meaning this could be as low as 5% or 10%, making a Shared Ownership home even more affordable.

 You can increase your ‘share’ of the property and purchase more of your home at any time- this is called “Staircasing”.
 When you increase your share of the property, you will also decrease the amount of rent you pay each month.
 When you want to staircase, simply contact our team who will be able to help you through the process.

 - A lower deposit is required: As you are buying only a share of the full market value, your deposit will be based on that share (meaning you don’t have to save for as long!)

 - Make it your own: Unlike rented properties you are an owner-occupier and can redecorate or make improvements to increase value.